(+971) 555238040

 • Low-pile rugs: These rugs have shorter fibers and loops (assume flatweaves), making them high-quality for high-site visitors regions along with the kitchen.

-• High-pile rugs: These rugs have taller, looser fibers (assume shag or Moroccan rugs), making them more plush and perfect for the bed room or dwelling room.
+• High-pile rugs: These rugs have taller, looser fibers (assume shag or Moroccan rugs), making them more plush and perfect for the bedroom or dwelling room.

-“The peak of a rug’s pile is in reality more of a cultured and overall performance consideration,” says Haynes Robinson, SVP of product improvement at abc carpet & domestic.
+“The peak of a rug’s pile is in reality more of a cultured and overall performance consideration,” says Haynes Robinson, SVP of product improvement at ABC carpet & domestic.
 Regardless of the pile peak, a rug will continually provide sound buffering, however the thicker the rug, the higher the insulation.
 “Added pile also increases the existence and overall performance of the carpet through the years.”

 4. Care and Cleaning